BugBountyzip/Bambdas/README.md

 ### Script Overview:
 1. **Endpoint Guessing Logic**: The script uses the OpenAI API to guess potential endpoints based on the path of an HTTP request.
+2. **Selecting a Request for Analysis**: It identifies the request to analyze based on a specific annotation ("aaa") added to a request in Burp Suite's history.
-2. **Operating System Compatibility**: It is designed to work on both Windows and Unix-like operating systems (Linux/macOS) by adapting file paths and command execution methods according to the OS.
+3. **Operating System Compatibility**: Designed to work on both Windows and Unix-like operating systems (Linux/macOS) by adapting file paths and command execution methods according to the OS.
-3. **Curl Command**: The script constructs a curl command to send a request to the OpenAI API, including details about the HTTP request path for endpoint guessing.
+4. **Curl Command**: Constructs a curl command to send a request to the OpenAI API, including details about the HTTP request path for endpoint guessing.

 ### Instructions for Users:
 1. **Add Your OpenAI API Key**: